7dJx1qP/stash-userscripts/README.md

 Copy the whole folder [`userscript_functions`](https://github.com/7dJx1qP/stash-userscripts/tree/master/plugins/userscript_functions) to your stash `plugins` folder.

-Update `config.ini` in the `userscript_functions` folder with your stash URL.

 `pip install requests pystashlib`

-Plugin settings aside from the server URL and server api key can be updated from within the Stash settings under the System tab:
+Plugin settings can be updated from within the Stash settings under the System tab.
+The stash url and api key settings are automatically set for you when the system settings page is loaded.

 ![System settings](images/Userscript%20Functions%20Plugin/system-settings.png?raw=true "System settings")

+* The stash url is determined by the userscript based on the current page url you use to access stash.

+* The stash api key value is fully managed by the userscript.
+If you generate or clear your api key, the userscript will update the plugin `config.ini` api key value.

 Plugin tasks: